TrinaNix4/Intro_to_Ruby_Launch_School/Readme.md

 - always look first for among ruby's standard classes
   - using libraries like 'math' can help solve problems e.g. calculate the square root of a number. use ruby's math module method called 'sqrt'

+# Variables as Pointers

+- variables act as a pointers to an address space in memory

+- the variable doesn't actually contain the value, instead it contains a pointer to a specific area in memory that contains the value

+- some operations mutate the address space, while others simply make the variable point to a different address space

+- this applies to variables that point to arrays, hashes, or any other data structure that has methods that mutate the caller
+  - if you call a method that mutates the caller or arguments, it will change the value in that objects address space, and any other variables that also point to that object will be affected

+* always pay attention to whether your variables are pointing to the same object(address space) or if they are dealing with copies that occupy different address spaces